What Is Trauma-Informed Care and Why Is it Critical in Health Care Today?

 - 1.00 Attendance - General Attendance

 You must be logged into your account to participate in this activity.
-Get started by clicking “Continue” and taking the “Pre-Activity Assessment”; then follow the prompts at the bottom of the screen.
+Get started by clicking “Continue” and viewing the video; then follow the prompts at the bottom of the screen.
 At the end of the activity, you will be able to view, save or print your certificate of participation.
 A complete listing of all of your activities can be found under “My Account”, “My Activities.”